Why do cars leak oil?

-This is most commonly where oil leaks occur and usually, happen in older cars and those that have knocked up a large mileage.
-The oil gasket also comprises a seal that can become damaged over time, causing oil to leak.
+This is most commonly where oil leaks occur and usually happen in older cars and those that have run up a high mileage.
+The oil gasket also comprises of a seal that can become damaged over time, causing the oil to leak.

 How to stop those oil leaks

 Preventative measures This may seem obvious, but prevention is easier and cheaper than paying for repairs.
 Remember to carry out regular oil checks and when doing so to check the oil pan, gasket, filter and plug.
 All seals should also be checked.
 This should help to prevent most oil leaks from occurring.

 Stopping leaks If you are unlucky enough to have an oil leak, then depending upon how severe the leak is, there are several options available.
 For small leaks, in most cases you can stop this type of leak yourself.
 Additives such as No Leak may help in the short term.
 This will help to strengthen the seals, preventing leaks until the oil seals can be changed.
 Another option is to tighten any seals that have become loose over time, to see if that stops the leak.